-It is interesting that Clausena lansium is known as the Indian swamp plant, since they are actually native to China and temperate Asia and were introduced to India.
+It is interesting that Clausena lansium is known as the Indian swamp plant, since it is actually native to China and temperate Asia and was introduced to India.
 The plants are not widely known in India but they do grow well in the country’s climate.
 What is a wampi plant?
-Wampi is a relative of citrus and produces small oval fruits with tangy flesh.
+Wampi is a relative of citrus and produces small, oval fruits with tangy flesh.
 This small tree may not be hardy in your USDA zone, as it is only suitable for hot, humid climates.
 Finding fruit at local Asian produce centers may be your best bet for tasting the juicy fruits.

 What is a Wampi Plant?

-Clausena lansium is a small tree that achieves only around 20 feet in height.
-Leaves are evergreen, resinous, compound, alternate and grow 4 to 7 inches longs.
+Clausena lansium is a small tree that achieves only around 20 feet (6 m.) in height.
+Leaves are evergreen, resinous, compound, alternate, and grow 4 to 7 inches (10 to 18 cm.) long.
 The form has arching upright branches and gray, warty bark.
-Flowers are scented, white to yellow-green, ½ inch wide and carried in panicles.
-These give way to fruits which hang in clusters.
-The fruits are round to oval with pale ridges along the sides and may be up to an inch long.
-The rind is brownish yellow, bumpy and slightly hairy and contains many resin glands.
-The interior flesh is juicy, similar to a grape and embraced by a large seed.
+Flowers are scented, white to yellow-green, ½ inch (1.5 cm.) wide, and carried in panicles.
+These give way to fruits that hang in clusters.
+The fruits are round to oval with pale ridges along the sides and may be up to an inch (2.5 cm.) long.
+The rind is brownish yellow, bumpy, and slightly hairy and contains many resin glands.
+The interior flesh is juicy, similar to a grape, and embraced by a large seed.

 Indian Wampi Plant Info